-I chatted with Ed, one of the designers and technicians at Ben Cunliffe, about sustainable construction, how SketchUp staves off repetitive strain injury, and the important issue of whether he'd rather live in a house in the forest or a house by the beach.
+We chatted with Ed, one of the designers and technicians at Ben Cunliffe, about sustainable construction, how SketchUp staves off repetitive strain injury, and the important issue of whether he’d rather live in a house in the forest or a house by the beach.

 Hi Ed!
 Can you introduce yourself and your team to the SketchUp community?

 My name is Ed Newcome and I’m a designer and technician with Ben Cunliffe Architects.
 We’re a mid-sized, award-winning architectural practice based in the south Lake District.
 Our projects are predominantly residential or small commercial, and all are highly bespoke and individual, with project costs in the region of £200,000 to a bit over £1 million.

 How did your team get going with SketchUp – and why SketchUp?

 We have always used SketchUp for visualising projects in 3D to clients.
 We love the speed and ease with which SketchUp can bring our ideas to life, and we find it an invaluable aid to communication with clients, planners, builders, engineers, joiners and other trades.
 We have a large TV on the wall in the office and we frequently take clients on a tour around the project using that.
 Clients will often comment on the designs and we can make alterations as we go to experiment with different ideas.